phoenixframework/phoenix/guides/security.md

 ## Server Side Request Forgery (SSRF)

 Server Side Request Forgery (SSRF) is a critical vulnerability that has been the root cause of major data breaches.
-The root cause is untrusted user input being used to make outbound HTTP requests, which leads to the exploitation of services reachable from your Phoenix application.
+The problem is untrusted user input being used to make outbound HTTP requests, which leads to the exploitation of services reachable from your Phoenix application.

 When you create a server in most cloud providers today, for example AWS EC2, there will be a [metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-data-retrieval.html) exposed on a private IP address.
-In the case of AWS it's on 169.254.169.254.
+In the case of AWS it's on `169.254.169.254`.
 If you send an HTTP request to:

 `http://169.254.169.254/iam/security-credentials`